pololu/pololu-tic-software/BUILDING.md

 package manager](http://nixos.org/nix/), on a Linux machine by following the instructions on the Nix website.

-Next, download the latest version of [Nixcrpkgs](https://github.com/pololu/nixcrpkgs), a collection of tools for cross-compiling, and add nixcrpkgs to your `NIX_PATH` environment variable.
+Next, run the comamnds below to download the latest version of [Nixcrpkgs](https://github.com/pololu/nixcrpkgs), a collection of tools for cross-compiling, and add nixcrpkgs to your `NIX_PATH` environment variable.
 You will need to have [git](https://git-scm.com/) installed.
 (If you don't want to